-Murray has three years of experience as a personal trainer, and fitness is a passion.
-He is married with a one-year-old son and dog that he loves to spend time with.
+Murray has three years of experience as a personal trainer and is a licensed occupational therapist.
+Fitness is his passion.
+He is married, has an energic young son, and has a dog that he loves to spend time with.

-Mike Scheller is a community-based adaptive exercise specialist at the Health and Wellness Center at Paraquad.
+Mike Scheller is an Adaptive Exercise Specialist at the Health and Wellness Center at Paraquad.
 He earned his bachelor’s degree in sports health from Oklahoma University in 1994 and graduated in 2001 from Sanford Brown College with an associate degree as a physical therapy assistant.

-Scheller currently works as a research assistant for multiple projects in the Participation, Environment and Performance Laboratory, part of the Program in Occupational Therapy at Washington University School of Medicine, and the American Parkinson Disease Association.
+Scheller currently works as a research assistant for multiple projects in the Participation, Environment, and Performance Laboratory, part of the Program in Occupational Therapy at Washington University School of Medicine.
+He is a long-time group exercise leader for the American Parkinson Disease Association – Greater St. Louis Chapter.